ggjulio/born2beroot/README.md

 PB:
 - vcpu
 - cron job start time
-- execute script root ?
+- execute the script using the root crontab ok ?
 - not exact same output script
-- script is pushed ?
-- correction pc corrige ?